 Great design can fuel and inspire people, companies, and social movements.
 When you see one, you can instantly recognize a good design, but what makes a design great rather than just good?
 If you ask us, a design must serve two purposes: the first is that it must have good aesthetics.
 Second, great design improves functionality and is long-lasting.
-Of course, everyone has their own specific taste, so let’s look at some inspiring designs deemed worthy of being the best.
+Of course, everyone has their specific taste, so let’s look at some inspiring designs deemed worthy of being the best.

 #1: Tree-Shaded Walkaway